Sandramses/PAst/README.md

 OSA database: Path to OSA database file (downloadable from Github)

 SETUP

 Download the Perl script and OSA database file.
 PAst is dependent on the installation of Perl and blastn (blast+: https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

 DESCRIPTION OF OUTPUT FILES

+- Result summary with predicted serogroups (serotyping.txt)
+- BLAST reports for each input genome
+- Multifasta file of extracted OSA clusters from each input genome
+-

+CITATION

+PAst is currently being prepared for publication, as citation will be available shortly.